rehanvipin/work/content/angular/overview.md

 * Only the root NgModule should have a bootstrap property in its decorator.
 The bootstrap property sets the root component for the app.
 * Libraries are plain JS modules which can have angular modules.
+* A component / directive / pipe can be declared in only one `NgModule`
+* To use stuff that other module provide, you import that **`NgModule`** in this `NgModule`
+* When you list services in the providers array, they are available app wide.
+* It's possible to have multiple entry point components in the `bootstrap` array.

 ## File structure of workspace